petermr/pygetpapers/joss/README.md

 In 2015 we reviewed tools for scraping websites and decided that none met our needs and so developed `getpapers`, with the key advance of integrating a query submission with bulk fulltext-download of all the hits. `getpapers` was written in NodeJs and has now been completely rewritten in Python3 (`pygetpapers`) for easier distribution and integration.
 Typical use of `getpapers` is shown in a recent paper (https://europepmc.org/article/MED/33916878) where the authors "analyzed key term frequency within 20,000 representative [Antimicrobial Resistance] articles".

 An important aspect is to provide a simple cross-platform approach for scientists who may find tools like `curl` too complex and want a one-line command to combine the search, download and analysis into a single: "please give me the results".
 We've tested this on many interns who learn `pygetpapers` in minutes.
-It was also easy to wrap it tkinter` GUI (see below).
-The architecture of the results is also important and we base this on full-text files in the normal filesystem, allowing maximum flexibility of re-use.
+It was also easy to wrap it `tkinter` GUI (see below).
+The architecture of the results is simple and natural based on full-text files in the normal filesystem.
+This allows allowing maximum flexibility of re-use and some projects have large amounts of derived data in these directories.

 The number and type of scientific repositories (espcially preprints) is expanding and users do not want to use a different tool for each new one. `pygetpapers` is built on a modular system and repository-specific code can be swapped in as needed.
+Often they use different query systems and `pygetpapers` makes a start on simplifying this.

+Simple keyword searches often fail to include sysnonyms and phrases and authors spend time creating complex error-prone boolean queries.
+We have developed a dictiomary-based approach to automate much of the creation of complex queries.

 The content is inherently complex.
 A download consists of:
 * the metadata for the operation (date, query, errors, etc.)